Luccarodriguezk/Luccarodriguezk/README.md

  Hi, I’m Lucca Rodriguez Krsul.
 If you are looking to collaborate, my email is luccarodriguezk1973@gmail.com.
-I’m interested in heavy mathematics, computer science, and philosophy; And am Currently doing a double major at the University of Paris.
-I spend most of my time in AI, on Python.
+I’m interested in heavy mathematics, computer science, and philosophy; I am Currently doing a double major in the former subjects at the University of Paris.
+I spend most of my time in ML, on Python.
 I am also interested in cybersecurity problems.
 I am Bolivian, love to travel, and love chess.

 -"it is better to be Socrates dissatisfied than a fool satisfied"- John Stuart Mill